Skip to main content

 We use a multi-step process to review and evaluate applicants:

-Rating and Ranking.
-If you are found to meet both the eligibility and minimum qualification requirements, we will assess the quality of your experience and the extent to which you possess the required KSAs by comparing your submitted resume and documents against your responses to the occupational questionnaire.
+If you are found to meet both the eligibility and minimum qualification requirements, we will assess the quality of your experience and the extent to which you possess the required KSAs by reviewing your submitted resume and documents.
 Your application may be referred to a subject matter expert or panel of subject matter experts for further evaluation.
-Based on the outcome of this evaluation, you will be placed into one of three categories: Best Qualified, Well Qualified or Qualified.
-If your responses to the occupational questionnaire are not substantiated by your submitted resume, you may be eliminated from receiving further consideration.
-Veterans’ Preference: Qualified veterans’ preference eligibles will be ranked ahead of qualified non-preference eligibles within each category for which they are qualified.
-Qualified veterans’ preference eligibles with a compensable service-connected disability of 10 percent or more (CPS/CP) will be placed at the top of the Best Qualified category except in the case of scientific or professional positions at the GS-9 grade level or higher.
+Based on the outcome of this evaluation, you will be placed into one of three categories: Best Qualified, Well Qualified, or Qualified.
+If your experience is not substantiated by your submitted resume, you may be eliminated from receiving further consideration.

 You may preview questions for this vacancy.